-On 29 June 2020, the shareholders of AS Tallinna Sadam approved a dividend proposal submitted by the Management Board to pay a dividend of EUR 0.115 per share in 2020, in the total amount of EUR 30.245 million.
-The list of shareholders entitled to receive dividends will be established as at 13.07.2020 at the end of the business day of the settlement system.
-Consequently, the day of change of the rights related to the shares (dividend ex-date) is set to 10.07.2020.
-From that day the person acquiring the shares will not have the right to receive dividends for the financial year 2019.
-Dividends shall be disbursed to the shareholders on 20.07.2020.
+In 2020, Tallinna Sadam paid a dividend of EUR 0.115 per share in 2020, in the total amount of EUR 30.245 million.
+The list of shareholders entitled to receive dividends was established as at 03.06.2021 at the end of the business day of the settlement system.
+Consequently, the day of change of the rights related to the shares (dividend ex-date) was 10.07.2020.
+From that day the person acquiring the shares did not have the right to receive dividends for the financial year 2019.
+Dividends were disbursed to the shareholders on 20.07.2020.

 “From year 2019, a lower tax rate (14/86) applies to part of dividends paid by the Estonan resident company regularly (The profit distributed in a calendar year, which is smaller than or equal to the average distributed profit of the previous three calendar years (starting from 2018) on which a resident company has paid income tax).

 The natural person receiving such dividends taxed at a lower rate (14/86) in the hands of the Estonian company, has to pay income tax at a rate of 7% in addition.
 It has to be withheld by the payer.

 A non-resident natural person has to pay income tax on dividends received from the Estonian company in the resident country also and he or she cannot take into account the corporate income tax (20/80 or 14/86) paid in Estonia by the Estonian resident company to avoid double taxation of the recipient.
 Only the income tax withheld at a rate of 7% may qualify to avoid double taxation of the natural person recipient.” /Estonian Tax and Customs Board/